icrosil/fantasy_team/README.md

 - ?use new technologies?
 GraphQL/typescript/no nodemodules?/serverless?/next?/now?/
 - ?use proper architecture - microservice/domain driven
 - correct DDD architecture?
+- can i hide yarn errors on peer dependency check?
+- split express from actual good code

+## New Technologies Used

+- Graphql
+-- graphqlconfig not in root?
+-- learn best practices

+- Typescript
+-- how to start it

 ## Docs
 - https://medium.com/@277roshan/machine-learning-to-predict-high-performing-players-in-fantasy-premier-league-3c0de546b251